This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 What Is a Web Hosting Provider?

 A web hosting provider gives you the space to host (or store) your website on the internet.
-Anyone with a website must have a hosting provider.
-Here are a few names of well-known web host providers:
+Here are a few well-known web hosting providers:

-Bluehost is a widely known hosting service since it powers over 2 million websites and has been in business since 2003.
+Bluehost is a widely known hosting service that has been in business since 2003 and powers over 5 million WordPress sites worldwide (source).
 In addition to offering secure hosting for a reasonable price, Bluehost provides around-the-clock support and a wide variety of web tools.
-You’ll have the resources you need at your fingertips!

 If you decide to use Bluehost, the basic plan is all you’ll need.
-Here are a few key features of the basic plan:
+Here are key features of the basic plan:

-• A free domain name (for 1st year)
+- A free domain name (for 1st year on eligible terms)

 I’ve been using Bluehost ever since I started my website and have been very pleased with the service.

-They’ll give you a free domain name for your site’s first year if you use them as your hosting provider.
+If you use them as your hosting provider, they’ll give you a free domain name for your site’s first year.

 What Is a Domain Name?